Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 Forza d'Agrò: Where It All Begins - Including the End

-Forza d'Agro is also a small hilltop town near Taormina.
+Forza d'Agro is also a small hilltop town also near Taormina.
 You get there by driving up a winding road from the coast of the Ionian Sea.
 Much of the town is made up of cobbled alleys inaccessible by car.

 The church of Forza d'Argo also appears in Godfather movies.
 In Godfather II, young Vito departs from its shelter in a donkey-drawn carriage on his journey to America.